efarrell3/python-api-challenge/README.md

 The next plots created are comparing the same factors latitude vs. max temp, humidity, clodiness, and wind speed; but we split the northern and southern hemispheres (i.e. the positive and negative values from the first four plots respectively).
 I will analyze linear regression lines for each of the factors and compare them between hemispheres:
   - For the temperature plots:
-    - The northern hemisphere linear regression line fits the data better then the southern hemisphere line, based on their respective r-squared
+    - The northern hemisphere linear regression line fits the data better then the southern hemisphere line, based on their   respective r-squared values.
+Based on these models, I would confirm that northern hemisphere cities are warmer closer to the equator and colder farther from it in a more linear trend than southern hemisphere cities.
+    - The next 6 r-squared values reveal that there is no trend between cloudiness, humidity, and wind speed with regard to latitude.
+Even when the comparison cities are divided by hemisphere.